wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

 ## Optimization Tips {#optimization-tips}

-### Sorting Data {#sorting-data}
+### Sorted Data {#sorted-data}

-Sorting may be very beneficial if:

--   Order is not important.
--   There are lots of repeated values.

-If the above are true, try sorting and enabling run length encoding.
+If order is not important, try sorting the data and enabling run length encoding.
 Run length encoding is efficient at storing data that is heavily repeated.
-By sorting, the data will have longer runs of consecutive repeated values.
+By sorting, the data will have longer runs of repeated values.

 ## Format Specification {#format-specification}